meriops/intro_estadistica_R/README.md

-##   Introduction: what is it?
+##   What is it?
-This is an introduction to R and to statistics with R taught in 2010 as a 4-days workshop at the Charles Darwin Foundation, Galapagos, Ecuador.
-The audience was very diverse and included complete beginners in both statistics and R. Therefore, this course material covers the very basics and only touches upon more advanced topics.
+This repository contains the course material for a 4 days wokshop on _basic statistics and R_ which I taught in 2010 at the Charles Darwin Foundation, Galápagos, Ecuador.
+The audience was diverse and included complete beginners in both statistics and R, together with people with a bit more background.
+This course material covers (some of) the very basics and only touches upon more advanced topics.

-%
-The workshop was initially organized with classes in the morning and hands-on sessions in the afternoon but the line between courses and labs was loose as we adated the content to the participants questions and concerns.
+Initially, the workshop was organized with classes in the morning and hands-on sessions in the afternoon, but the line between courses and labs was loose as we adapted the content to participants' questions and concerns.
+However, the material in this repository still somewhat reflects this organization with "courses" and "labs".
-%
-This material was created in 2010 so it is provided "as is".
-Also, it is in Spanish.
-There is not as much course material available in Spanish as in English so I thought I would share it with a CC licence.
-In addition, sharing this material gives me a concrete example to learn git and github...
-%

-## Requirements
-LaTeX packages dependencies etc.

-## License
-Not quite sure yet

-## Ackowledgements
-When creating this material, I got help from these people:

-## Contact
+This material is provided as LaTeX source code with the corresponding pdf files.
+Quick and not-so-clean R scritps written together with participants during labs sessions are also provided.
+Although the source is commented in English, the actual content is in __Spanish__.

+## Use of this material
-Comments and suggestions are welcome.
-Feel free to use, to modify, to share etc. Also, feel free to drop me a line if you end up using this stuff, just to let me know.
+This material was created in 2010 and is shared here "as is".
+Feel free to download, use, modify, pull request, you name it.
+Comments, suggestions or thanks are welcome!
+If you just want to drop me a line to let me know you use this stuff and what you use it for, that's fine too!

+***

+## ¿Qué es eso?
+Este depósito contiene el material para un curso de 4 días de introducción a la estadística y a R que he enseñado en 2010 a la Fundación Charles Darwin en Galápagos, Ecuador.
+El       público estaba diverso, con principiantes en ambos estadística y R, junto con otra gente    con un poco mas de experiencia.
+Este material cubre (un poco) de lo básico y solamente toca de pasada sobre unos temas mas avanzados.

+Inicialmente, el taller estaba organizado con cursos en las mañanas y sesiones de trabajos prácticos and las tardes pero la linea entre los cursos y los ejercicios era suelta porque  nos adaptamos a las preguntas de los participantes.
+A pesar de eso, la organización del material en este depósito todavía refleja esta organización con "cursos" y "ejercicios".

+Este material esta provisto como código LaTeX y los pdfs correspondientes.
+También los      "scripts" escritos durante los ejercicios con los participantes están provistos "así no mas".
+Aunque los comentarios del código son en Ingles, el contenido del material es en Español.

+## Uso de este material
+Este material fue escrito en 2010 y esta compartido aquí "tal cual".
+Siéntase libre  de bajarlo, usarlo, modificarlo, de "pull request", lo que sea. ¡Comentarios, sugerencias  y agradecimientos están bienvenidos!
+Si solo quiere escribirme unas lineas para decirme que usa este material o porque lo esta usando, ¡que bien!